olherreragz/ML_trigger/README.md

 # ML_trigger

-This repository contains code to trigger Machine Learnings steps from a ```json``` file, in an automated way, as part of a Screening Test for a DS internship.
+This repository contains code to trigger Machine Learnings steps programatically, in an automated way from a ```json``` file, as part of a Screening Test for a DS internship.

 The algorithm implements a *"Template method"* design pattern.
 The superclass, where the skeleton for the whole procedure is defined, is ```Process abstract class``` in ```Process.py```.